soumendrak/hashnode/clettr9z208borqnv2lmmhol0.md

 ## Follow PEP 8 Style Guide

-* The Python community has established a style guide known as PEP 8 which outlines guidelines for writing Python code.
+* The Python community has established a style guide, PEP 8, which outlines guidelines for writing Python code.
 Following these guidelines makes your code more readable and easier to maintain.

 * You can check out the official guide here: [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)